-The BGAV Venturer Program provides opportunities for longer-term mission service in global settings serving alongside BGAV partners.
-Venturers are individuals at least eighteen years of age who support the ministries of BGAV partners around the world for a period of six months to two years.
-BGAV partners request Venturers for ongoing ministries as well as specific, targeted needs.
+The BGAV Venturer Program provides opportunities for long-term mission service.
+Venturers are individuals at least eighteen years of age who support the ministries of BGAV partners around the world for one month to two years.
+BGAV partners request Venturers for ongoing ministries as well as for specific needs.

 The basic provisions for all Venturers are:

 - assistance in interpreting God’s call on the individual’s life and an appropriate response to that call;

 - development of a position for service including job description and supervision;